 8. Two executives were imprisoned due to participation in fraud.

-9. The US Justice Department regained over $2.6 billion from false claims.
+9. The US government regained more than $2.2 billion from false claims in 2020.

 10. 7% of insurers refuse to engage law enforcement.